baseplate-admin/python_strip_whitespace/README.rst

 *   Its mostly based on C ( gzip ) and Rust ( `minify-html <https://pypi.org/project/minify-html/>`__  ) libraries.
 *   Is very customizable. ( You can configure lower level `minify-html <https://github.com/wilsonzlin/minify-html/blob/master/python/src/lib.template.rs/>`_ rust bindings from settings.py )
 *   Significantly lower bytes transferred when working with frameworks like AlpineJs ( Almost fully working & Please open a issue in the `Issue Tracker <https://github.com/baseplate-admin/django_strip_whitespace/issues>`__ if you encounter any bug) & Petite Vue.

 Why souldn't you use django_stip_whitespace ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+*   Adds unnecessary ';;' in HTML. ( If you know any regex to fix this please put a pull request )
 *   Disables the use of &nbsp; in HTML.
 Although this can be easily mitigated by using CSS pesudo element.

     Use this CSS code: